private rental car

 • Exact description of the vehicle

-• Rental period and costs
+• Rental period and rental costs

-• Liability for traffic violations and fines
+• Liability for traffic offences and parking fines

 • Mileage limit, if desired